hep-gc/cloudscheduler/docs/source/_utilities/db_upgrade.rst

 #.
 Calls **schema_backup** to save a copy of the old schema.
 #.
 Redefines all global configuration tables and populates them with values from the model.
 #.
-Updates all global configuration tables with values ifrom the target which have been modified locally.
+Updates all global configuration tables with values from the target which have been modified locally.
 #.
-Maps the structure of local configuration and ephemeral tables
+Maps the structure of local configuration and ephemeral tables.
 #.
 Scans local configuration and ephemeral maps for tables to add, ignore or rename.
 #.
 Prints a summary of new or missing tables.
 #.
 Ignores or renames tables not in the model.
 #.
 Adds model tables that are not already in the target.
 #.
 Scans for columns to add, ignore or rename.
 #.
-Adds, ignores or renames target columns that are not already in the model.'
+Adds, ignores or renames target columns that are not already in the model.
 #.
 Loads local configuration data.
 #.
-Redefines all views and triggers.
+Redefines all triggers and views by call **cstriggers** and **csviews** utilities.
 #.
 Calls **generate_schema.py.rst** to regenerate the schema definition library code
    used by other CSV2 services to map the structure of the database.